rkotze/rkotze.github.io/_posts/2016-06-20-composition-in-javascript.md

 One of the ways is _mixins_.
 This is essentially coping properties and methods from one object to another.
 It can be achieved by using ES6 `Object.assign()`  which copies one or more objects and returns a new object.
 Lodash `_.extend()` achieves the same thing if you need older browser support.

-Below is an example of creating a mixing:
+Below is an example of creating a mixin:

 {% highlight javascript %}
 const vehicleMixin = {